bobgreenshields/rivers-of-blood/quests/Pure Alchemy.md

 The house is in the upper part of [[Fallcrest]] and is located in an area with a rudimentary sewer system.
 There are occasional grills and covers in the streets that lead through the sewers to the bottom of the house

+Across the street from the alchemist's house is an old boarded warehouse which is connected to the alchemist's residence via an underground tunnel which is part of the sewers.

+And the warehouse contains a significant number of Skaven guarding and working with the alchemist.

 ### Complications

 What [[The Cudgel]] does not know is that the reagents are not only highly volatile and flammable but when breathed in can create a feeling of euphoric invulnerability.
 It will be all to easy for the distillery to go up in a huge ball of flame taking the entire house down with it.